Relaxation and Sleep are Aromatherapy Benefits

 The wide variety of aromatherapy benefits, plus the fact that essential oils are relatively inexpensive and simple to use, attribute to aromatherapy's popularity.
 In addition, awareness has increased from media attention and a growing amount of reports published online and in print.

-Therefore, you may want to try aromatherapy and see if you derive positive benefits from the essential oils, which have been used to promote healthy sleep and serve as a healing remedy for centuries.
+You may want to try aromatherapy and see if you derive positive benefits from the essential oils.

 Copyright 2008-2017 - Sowder Group LLC - Content and images may NOT be reproduced.